 In 1926 Ardé Bulova, son of Joseph Bulova, offered the prize of $1,000 to the first pilot to successfully make a nonstop flight across the Atlantic.
 A similar prize of $25,000 was also offered by Raymond Orteig.

 In 1925-26, Bulova had a particular watch model known as the ‘Conqueror’ and possibly saw the potential for the world's first 'commemorative' watch to mark the occasion.
 The name was a fitting title for the pilot/s who would make the daring flight.

 In the Sayville (NY) Suffolk County News of May 2nd, 1930 a Mr H.H Taub of Bulova stated that "his company gave every aviator who attempted to hop the ocean a watch".
 It has been my belief since 2006 that this watch was a Bulova Conqueror.
 In the article Mr Taub states that "the watch was one of the hardest sellers in the company's line".
 Yet within 48 hours of Lindbergh's landing in Paris, Bulova received orders totalling 30,000 (according to the article) for the watch that would become the 'Bulova Lone Eagle'.

 Bulova's own history books tell us that the company 'sold' 5000 of these watches within 3 days after the landing.
 I believe that Mr Taubs statement about orders totaling 30,000 certainly explains how Bulova achieved this remarkable sales feat.
-It's also my belief that the word 'sold' does not refer to 'sold to the public' but rather pre-sales orders to thier authorised resellers across the country, totaling 30,000.
-This potentially left Bulova with a massive shortfall in fulfilling the remaining orders and further goes to possibly explain the intense marketing campaign and subsequent release of another batch of Lone Eagle watches so soon after the first, around August of 1927.
+It's also my belief that the word 'sold' does not refer to 'sold to the public' but rather pre-sales orders to their authorised resellers across the country, totaling 30,000.
+This would have left Bulova with a shortfall in fulfilling all orders and possibly explains the intense marketing campaign and subsequent release of another batch of watches in August of 1927.

 |22-24 May 1927||Bulova reports sales of 5000 Lone Eagle watches.|